-- Memorability – The brand identity elements you choose should be memorable and attract attention in order to help people remember and recognize them.
+- Memorability – The brand identity elements you choose should be memorable and attract attention to help people remember and recognize them.

 - Meaningfulness – It’s important that the elements you choose meaningfully communicate your brand identity.
 Brand identity elements should give people information about your brand, service, or product that furthers their positioning and image.